"Our core purpose is to nurture the potential in each student so that she or he is well equipped for a world of infinite possibilities."

 Accelerated growth for under-performing students: Each student in our lowest performing student groups (subgroups) will show at least 1.5 years growth each year in literacy/language arts and mathematics based on multiple assessments.

-Successful Academic Transitions: At least 15 out of 20 students transitioning between levels ( ie. Grade 5-6, 8-9, grade 12 and beyond) will meet or exceed standards in all subjects by the end of each grade level.
+Successful Academic Transitions: At least 15 out of 20 students transitioning between levels ( ie. Pre-K to kindergarten, grade 5 to 6, grade 8 to 9, grade 12 and beyond) will meet or exceed standards in all subjects by the end of each grade level.

 Timely Interventions: Reduce by 30% each year the number of students who trigger early-warning indicators of concern (i.e. attendance discipline, and grades).